axch/game-search/README.md

 of the game.

 Code organization:
-- Players themselves are in `src/MCTS.hs`
+- MCTS-style players are in `GameSearch.MCTS`
-- Game interface is in `src/Types.hs`
+- Solving solitaries is in `GameSearch.Expectimax`
-- An implementation of generalized tic-tac-toe to that interface in `src/TicTacToe.hs`
+- Game interface is in `GameSearch.Types`
-- Game runner in `src/Umpire.hs`
+- Game runner in `GameSearch.Umpire.hs`
+- Various games in `GameSearch.Games`:
+  - Generalized tic-tac-toe in `GameSearch.Games.TicTacToe`
+  - Part of the endgame for Talisman in `GameSearch.Games.Talisman`
-- Overall driver for running tournaments or playing vs human in `app/Main.hs`
+- Overall driver for running tournaments, playing vs human, or studying win probabilities in `app/Main.hs`

-Status: The player has been tested on m,n,k games (a generalization of tic-tac-toe), and seems to behave generally as expected.
+Status: The UCT player has been tested on m,n,k games (a generalization of tic-tac-toe), and seems to behave generally as expected.
 I get the impression that it's pretty weak per unit computation, but seems to work.
 No evidence of being broken on deterministic games, at least.

-Note: Current handling of stochastic games is grossly wrong---will conflate different random results of the same move.
+The exact solution of solitaires has been tested on a synthetic game, and seems to give reasonable results for the endgame of Talisman.

 Explanation: The "Take Obvious Moves" modification comes from the idea that in tic-tac-toe (and similar games), it can be more efficient to